oracle/graal/vscode/micronaut/README.md

 The following commands are available for Micronaut project development:

-* `Micronaut: Show Micronaut Tools Page`: Show Micronaut Tools Page
+* `Micronaut: Show Micronaut Tools Page`: Show the Micronaut Tools Page
 * `Micronaut: Create Micronaut Project`: Create a Micronaut project based on https://micronaut.io/launch
 * `Micronaut: Build ...`: Build a Micronaut project with the user selected goal/target
 * `Micronaut: Build Native Image`: Build a native image of a Micronaut project